TechieBalu/Guide-To-Advance-Python-Concepts/README.md

 - Regular Expressions in Python
 - Logging in Python

-At the end of this series, you can find the `.doc` file as well in the Resources directory of this repo.
+At the end of this series, you can find the `.doc` file as well in the Resources directory of this repo. `.doc` file will include all the notes with code snippets and their explanation.

 Happy Coding!
 -